hcsalmi/brewery_finder/README.md

 Mostly, I had issues with OpenSSL libraries not being bundled with the Android build, which led to TLS failures when making API requests.
 After researching similar issues on Qt Forum, Stack Overflow, and YouTube, I learned how to manually package the required OpenSSL libraries with my application by modifying the Android deployment template.

 I managed to deploy the app both on the virtual device as well as my phone.
 There were some minor UI tweaks I needed to make, e.g. resizing some buttons and fonts, but the search functions worked nicely.
 However, the map was unresponsive.
+I used a Galaxy Nexus emulator with Android 14 and my Google Pixel 9 for deployment.

-Considering the approaching time limit for finishing this project, I might need to remove the map functionality entirely, as it is only functional in the desktop version and even there the proper coordinates are not yet passed.
+At this point, I realized that I will probably not have time to fully implement a map functionality and may need to remove the current map-related code from the final version.

 ---